Differentially private Bayesian tests: Differentially private Bayes factors based on test statistics

-\textbf{Hyperparameter Tuning.} To apply differentially private Bayesian tests, the data producer or an analyst permitted on a verification server, initially establishes the desired privacy level $\varepsilon$.
-Following this determination, the task involves selecting appropriate values for the parameters \(M\) and \(a\).
-In the context presented, we consider the case where the analyst does not have the autonomy to select specific value of $\varepsilon$, but possess the discretion to choose \((M, a)\).
-For analysts endowed with this discretion, they may iteratively employ the described methodology, varying the values of $\varepsilon$.
-This iterative process allows analysts to experiment with diverse combinations of \((M, a)\), thereby striking a nuanced balance between attaining the desired privacy level and asymptotic behaviour of the Bayes factors.
+For the use of differentially private Bayesian tests, the concerned parties initially establish the desired privacy level $\varepsilon$.
+Following this determination, we need to select appropriate values for the parameters $M_n$, given $a_n =- \log(\omega_n/1-\omega_n) = k n^\beta$ with fixed $ 0 <\beta < 1, 0 < k \leq 1$.
+This iterative process will allow us to experiment with diverse values of $M_n$, thereby striking a nuanced balance between attaining the desired privacy level and asymptotic behavior of the Bayes factors.
+In this article, we consider the case where we do not have the autonomy to select specific value of $\varepsilon$, but possess the discretion to choose $M_n$.
+Analysts, endowed with the autonomy of choosing the privacy budget $\varepsilon$, may iteratively employ the described methodology, for varying the values of $\varepsilon$.

-Given the sample size $n$, a privacy mechanism, a privacy budget $\varepsilon$, and the size $\alpha$, we determine the Bayes factor cut off $\gamma_{\alpha, \varepsilon}(n)$ using \eqref{eqn:BF_cutoff} via a Monte Carlo simulation, for varying values of $(M, a)$.
-Now, let $\mathcal{M}\times\mathcal{A}$ denote the space all possibles pairs $(M, a)$ under consideration.
-We operate under the regime that $M = \mathrm{o}(n^\gamma)$ and $a = -\log(\omega/1-\omega) = \mathrm{o}(n^\beta)$ where $0<\beta<\gamma\leq 1$.
-The constraint $\beta<\gamma$ ensures that the $\mbox{GS}_f$ decreases as the sample size increases.
-The order assumption on $a$, or equivalently $\omega$, enables us to dictate the rate at which the hypothesis specified in \eqref{eqn:hm1}-\eqref{eqn:hm2} approaches common null hypothesis significance testing framework.
-This, in turn, enable us dictate the convergence rate of the privatized Bayes factor.
-Specifically, slower the order of $a$, lower would be the rate of convergence.
-Refer to the discussion in Section \ref{ssec:method_teststat} for details.
-The optimal choices $(M, a)$ is obtained via \emph{maximising power} of the test
+Given the sample size $n$, a privacy mechanism, a privacy budget $\varepsilon$, standardized effect size of interest $\pi^\star$ and the size $\alpha$, we determine the Bayes factor cut off $\gamma_{\alpha, \varepsilon}(n)$ using \eqref{eqn:BF_cutoff} via a Monte Carlo simulation, for varying values of $M_n$ given $a_n$.
+Now, let $\mathcal{M}$ denote the space all possibles pairs $M_n$ under consideration.
+We operate under the regime that $M_n = \zeta n$, $0 < \zeta \leq 1$ given $a_n = k n^\beta$.
+The constraints $0 <\beta < 1$ and $0 < k \leq 1$ ensure that the $\mbox{GS}_f$ decreases as the sample size increases.
+The order assumption on $a_n$, or equivalently $\omega_n$, enables us to dictate the rate at which the hypotheses specified in Theorems \ref{Th:1}-\ref{Th:2} (Theorems 3.3 and 3.4 of the Supplementary Material) approach the usual/non-privatized null hypotheses significance testing framework.
+This, in turn, enables us to dictate the convergence rate of the privatized Bayes factor.
+Specifically, slower the order of $a_n$, lower would be the rate of convergence.
+Refer to Corrollary \ref{lemma_combined_BF} and Theorem \ref{main_prop} for details.
+The optimal choices $M_n$ is obtained via \emph{maximising power} of the test